ChimeraTK/cppext/REFERENCE.md

 1. ```size_t write_available() const;```

    Number of push operations which can be performed before the queue is full.
-Note that the result may be inacurate e.g. in multi-producer contexts.
+Note that the result may be inaccurate e.g. in multi-producer contexts.

 2. ```size_t read_available() const;```